openstax/kinetic/README.md

 ### Deploying Kinetic

 Kinetic is currently hosted on Heroku using the Docker integration.
-To deploy the application you need to add a git remote per the [heroku  instructions](https://devcenter.heroku.com/articles/git) and then `git push heroku main` (or whatever you've named your remote as).
+To deploy the application you need to add a git remote per the [heroku  instructions](https://devcenter.heroku.com/articles/git)

 Set up remotes (after authenticating with heroku) as such:
 ```bash